 The Wonders of the Ozarks Learning Facility (WOLF) School is a national model for outdoor education.
-Located in Springfield, Missouri and operated in partnership with the Missouri Department of Conservation and Springfield Public Schools, the WOLF School educates and inspires future conservation leaders by offering fifth-grade students a full curriculum based on nature and conservation.
+Located inside our National Headquarters in Springfield, Missouri and operated in partnership with the Missouri Department of Conservation and Springfield Public Schools, the WOLF School educates and inspires future conservation leaders by offering fifth-grade students a full curriculum based on nature and conservation.

 The Bass Pro Shops Fitness Series celebrates health and wellness, outdoor adventures and wildlife conservation in the beauty of the Ozarks.
-This series of fitness events for all ages starts in April and culminates with the Bass Pro Conservation Marathon in November.
+This annual series of fitness events, which hosts thousands of participants of all ages, starts in April and culminates with the Bass Pro Conservation Marathon in November.

-The all-new Wonders of Wildlife National Museum and Aquarium is one of the largest, most immersive conservation attractions in the world.
+The all-new Wonders of Wildlife National Museum and Aquarium is the world's foremost conservation attraction.
 Primarily funded and operated by the nonprofit Johnny Morris Foundation, Wonders of Wildlife consists of a 1.5 million-gallon aquarium adventure showcasing 35,000 live fish, mammals, reptiles and birds, and an immersive wildlife museum that brings visitors eye-to-eye with the greatest collection of record-setting game animals ever assembled.
-The 300,000-square foot experience celebrates the critical role hunters and anglers play in wildlife conservation.
+The 320,000-square foot experience celebrates the critical role hunters and anglers play in wildlife conservation.

-Bass Pro Shops Outdoor Days are free annual family events that celebrate outdoor adventures and skills.
+40,000 kids and families participate in Bass Pro Shops Outdoor Days events each year.
+These free events celebrate outdoor adventures and skills.
 Held at various Missouri State Parks during the summer, Outdoor Days provides people of all ages and backgrounds the chance to try camping, canoeing, fishing, archery, rock climbing and more while learning about Ozark conservation efforts.

-Dogwood Canyon Nature Park, a 10,000-acre nature preserve straddling the Missouri-Arkansas border, serves as a shining example of the commitment of our founder Johnny Morris to conserving of the Ozarks region.
+Dogwood Canyon Nature Park, a 10,000-acre nature preserve straddling the Missouri-Arkansas border, serves as a shining example founder Johnny Morris' commitment to conserving the Ozarks region.
 Developed by Johnny over a 30-year period, the park is operated by a nonprofit foundation and open to the public.
 The pristine natural environment provides an ideal setting for an array of nature-based attractions, educational activities and wildlife sightings.

 The Ozarks are home to beautiful streams, rivers and lakes, and we do our part to keep them pristine.
 Our efforts help the James River Basic Partnership improve and protect almost a million acres of land spanning eight counties.
 After all, "we all live downstream."

 The Bass Pro Shops Legends of Golf at Big Cedar Lodge invites fans to see true legends of the game, including Jack Nicklaus, Tom Watson, Gary Player, Hale Irwin, Fred Couples and many more.
 Proceeds from the annual event benefit College of the Ozarks "Hard Work U," an award-winning college that provides deserving students with debt-free education.
-Past tournament proceeds also established a Vietnam memorial on the campus.
+Tournament proceeds have established Vietnam and Gold Star Family memorials on the campus.

 May 07, 2016